markusmoenig/Eldiron/docs/docs/creator/tools/blocks.md

 ## After Stamping

-Blocks are baked as editable Geometry Objects.
-After stamping, use the direct 3D tools to refine them:
+Built-in construction stamps are baked as editable Geometry Objects.
+After stamping, use the direct 3D tools to refine them.
+Project Prefabs should instead be edited through their isolated shared-source editor unless you first use **Unpack Prefab**.

 - [Object Tool](object): move, resize, duplicate, delete, and assign sources to whole objects
 - [Sector / Face Tool](sector): edit faces and assign tile/material sources